gateway-fm/rpc-docs/apis/starkex/trading/getuserconf.md

 none

 ### **Returns**
-`DVF` - object
-This contains application configuration details to set up for deposits and trading.
+* `DVF` - object; This contains application configuration details to set up for deposits and trading.

-    `defaultFeeRate` - number; The default fee rate, if no volume or maker discount.
+  * `defaultFeeRate` - number; The default fee rate, if no volume or maker discount.

-    `deversifiAddress` - string; The address of the DeversiFi exchange.
+  * `deversifiAddress` - string; The address of the DeversiFi exchange.

-    `starkExContractAddress` - string; Stark deposit contract address.
+  * `starkExContractAddress` - string; Stark deposit contract address.

-    `exchangeSymbols` - string; Currency pairs available at the DeversiFi exchange for trading
+  * `exchangeSymbols` - string; Currency pairs available at the DeversiFi exchange for trading

-    `tempStarkVaultId` - number; Transit Stark vault ID used for deposit privacy
+  * `tempStarkVaultId` - number; Transit Stark vault ID used for deposit privacy

-`tokenRegistry` - object ; Detailed information related to each available token.
+* `tokenRegistry` - object ; Detailed information related to each available token.

-`isRegistered` - string ; Registration status.
+  * `isRegistered` - string ; Registration status.

-`ethAddress` - string; Ethereum address.
+  * `ethAddress` - string; Ethereum address.

 #### **Example**